Located in subregion/area: Montagne & Val de Reims / Grande Montagne de Reims

 - Claude Vilmart (RC)

-- Vilmart Père et Fils (RM), member of Vignerons Indépendants.
+- Vilmart Père et Fils (RM, Facebook page), member of Vignerons Indépendants.

-- Vilmart & Cie (RM) is a producer that was one of the small producers that got attention for their high quality, as well for their use of oak barrels.
-It is still one of the best smaller producers in Champagne.
+- Vilmart & Cie (RM, Facebook page) is a producer that was one of the small producers that got attention for their high quality, as well for their use of oak barrels.
+It is still one of the very best smaller producers in Champagne.
 Laurent Champs took over Vilmart in 1989, and from the early 1990s they started to receive a lot of attention.
 Member of Vignerons Indépendants, and has 11 ha of vineyards with 60% Chardonnay and 40% Pinot Noir, which is a surprisingly high proportion of Chardonnay for a location on the Montagne de Reims.
 Their Champagnes are full-bodied and foody but also well polished, with a rather noticeable oak component that tends to become finely integrated with cellaring.
 Large oak barrels are used for the non-vintage cuvées and small oak barrels (10 months in 228 liter barrels) for their vintage Champagnes, which in my opinion should always be cellared, in particular Cœur de Cuvée.
-The range includes three vintage Champagnes: Grand Cellier d’Or (80% Chardonnay and 20% Pinot Noir – Grand Cellier without “d’Or” in its name is a non-vintage cuvée, though), the rosé Rubis (60% PN/40% Ch), and the prestige cuvée Cœur de Cuvée (80% Ch/20% PN).
+The range includes three vintage Champagnes: Grand Cellier d’Or (80% Chardonnay and 20% Pinot Noir – Grand Cellier without “d’Or” in its name is a non-vintage cuvée, though), the rosé Rubis (60% PN/40% Ch – Cuvée Rubis is a non-vintage rosé), and the prestige cuvée Cœur de Cuvée (80% Ch and 20% PN from old vines).
+Cœur de Cuvée is produced in most vintages, also those where few others produce vintage Champagnes, but still with a high quality.
+There is also a smaller volume of Blanc de Blancs which was launched in 2018 with 2009 as the first vintage.
+It is produced from old vine Chardonnay in the site Les Blanches Voies.

 Comment: The list is probably not not complete.